 As if the social considerations were not personal, uncertainty and underlying fear has disrupted our quality of sleep.
 The emotional energy we use when we’re not relaxed is much greater and the down-time when we think of nothing is currently almost non-existent.

 Yet, among all of this we have experienced a greater element of shared experience.
-The upside of that is that we can work together to solve problems and to support each other through our social actions – local Facebook support groups are popping up and voluntary acts of kindness are seen.
+The upside of that is that we can work together to solve problems and to support each other through our social actions .
+Local Facebook support groups and neighbourhood groups are popping up and voluntary acts of kindness are seen.
 The down-side is that the herd mentality can lead to anti-social and selfish behaviour resulting in food and goods shortages, or worse, a queue for guns.

-But for me the biggest thing has been an increase in a sense of and need for ‘personal space’ and how to create this and explain to people I share a home with, why and how I need it.
+But for me the biggest thing has been an increase in a sense of and need for ‘personal space.
+How to create this and explain to the people I share a home with is now a concern.
 I am fortunate enough to be able to go into another room (I am writing from the bedroom) in order to have space, but all of us to some degree has ‘lost’ space recently.

 I often get space when walking to work, or to meet someone, but now that is not happening and we only have a scheduled walk this feels like it should be together.
 However close we are or how friendly we are, one or other of us might like some time alone outside, away from the home.